Halton police officers injured in ByWard Market attack | CBC News

 "They were in plain clothes, they were in a public space wearing civilian clothes, so there's nothing to indicate that at this time."

-Ottawa hosted the 46th annual Canadian Police and Peace Officers' Memorial Service on Parliament Hill on Sunday, and there were related events on the weekend involving police officers from across the country.
+Ottawa hosted the 46th annual Canadian Police and Peace Officers' Memorial Service on Parliament Hill on Sunday morning, and there were related events on the weekend involving police officers from across the country.

-Ottawa police did not say whether the two Halton officers injured in Sunday's incident were here to attend those events.
+Halton police Chief Steve Tanner said in a news release Tuesday members of the service were in Ottawa to remember officers who were killed.

-Halton police referred questions about the incident to the Ottawa Police Service.
+"I am both shocked and appalled that, during our time there, a number of individuals in the ByWard Market area assaulted a group of our off-duty officers in what was, by all indications, a violent, unprovoked, and cowardly attack," he wrote.

 With files from Joseph Tunney